 The past few months have been a rollercoaster ride for the markets.

-Our CEO, Mike Weston, was at the Pensions Expert Local Government Pension Scheme Forum this week to give a talk on effective planning for unprecedented market events.
+Our CEO Mike Weston was at at the Pensions Expert Local Government Pension Scheme Forum earlier to give a talk on effective planning for unprecedented market events.

 With the future of the markets still far from certain, this has never been more important for institutional investors.